Shubhamlad1/House_Price_prediction/README.md

 # Machine-Learning-Project-1
-This is forst ML Project
+This is first ML Project